 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-You’ve finally gone through the process of choosing a mattress that works for you, finding a bed frame style that you enjoy and picked out a matching headboard, but there’s one last crucial step in setting up the perfect bed: picking bedding.
+You’ve finally gone through the process of choosing a mattress that works for you, finding a bed frame style that you enjoy, and picking out a matching headboard, but there’s one last crucial step in setting up the perfect bed: picking bedding.
 As many different types of mattresses as there seem to be, there are even more choices when it comes to bedding.
+Today, let’s talk about how to choose bedding that looks great and feels great.

 In addition to the wide variety of choices available for bedding, you also have to take into consideration that not all bedding is suitable for every season, and you may need heavier or lighter bedding available to swap in when the weather changes.
 As if that weren’t enough, you still need to pick out bedding that matches the design of your frame and of your bedroom as a whole.
 All of these factors combined can make the prospect of choosing bedding an intimidating one, but I’m going to walk you through a series of steps that will guide you along the way.